Selenium in biology: Deficiency

-Selenium deficiency can occur in patients with severely compromised intestinal function, those undergoing total parenteral nutrition, and in those of advanced age (over 90).
-Also, people dependent on food grown from selenium-deficient soil are at risk.
-Although New Zealand has low levels of selenium in its soil, adverse health effects have not been detected.

-Selenium deficiency as defined by low (<60% of normal) selenoenzyme activity levels in brain and endocrine tissues only occurs when a low selenium status is linked with an additional stress, such as high exposures to mercury or as a result of increased oxidant stress due to vitamin E deficiency.
+Selenium is essential for human reproduction and growth.
+Moderate selenium deficiency is linked to muscle weakness and muscle diseases.
+Mental health effects include low mood, confusion, and anxiety.

 Selenium interacts with other nutrients, such as iodide and vitamin E. The interaction is observed in the etiology of many deficiency diseases in animals, and pure selenium deficiency is rare.
 The effect of selenium deficiency on health remains uncertain, particularly in relation to Kashin-Beck disease.

 In the regions (e.g., regions within North America) where low selenium soil levels lead to low concentrations in the plants, some animal species may be deficient unless selenium is supplemented with diet or injection.
 Ruminants are particularly susceptible.
 In general, absorption of dietary selenium is lower in ruminants than in other animals and is lower in forages than in grain.
 Ruminants grazing certain forages, e.g., some white clover varieties containing cyanogenic glycosides, may have higher selenium requirements, presumably because cyanide is released from the aglycone by glucosidase activity in the rumen and glutathione peroxidases are deactivated by the cyanide acting on the glutathione moiety.
 Neonate ruminants at risk of white muscle disease may be administered both selenium and vitamin E by injection; some of the WMD myopathies respond only to selenium, some only to vitamin E, and some to either.